SiliconLabs/wiseconnect/examples/snippets/crypto/aes/readme.md

 ## Note

-- The SDK does not properly handle rx packet lengths over 1616 bytes due to the rx_buffer being capped at 1616 bytes, which may cause data corruption if the input message size exceeds the expected length.
-Therefore, the AES application limits the input message length to 1400 bytes.
+- The SDK is limited to handling RX packet lengths up to 1616 bytes, as the rx_buffer is capped at this size.
+Receiving messages larger than this limit may result in data corruption.
+To mitigate this, the AES application restricts the input message length to 1408 bytes.
-- If the user provides an input message longer than 1400 bytes, the firmware will return "SL_STATUS_SI91X_CRYPTO_INPUT_MSG_LENGTH_EXCEEDED".
+- In the Multipart API, ensure that the chunk length does not exceed 1408 bytes.
+If the chunk length surpasses this limit, the API will return an error.

+## Note

+- When using wrapped keys, always ensure that the `wrap_iv_mode` field in the `sl_si91x_key_config_b0_t` struct (`config.key_config.b0.wrap_iv_mode`) is set to the same mode for both encryption and decryption operations.

 ## Application Output